 #4 Pour Hot Water

 Heat water to 200°F. Pour enough hot water to cover all the coffee grounds.
-Then wait 30 seconds.
+Then, wait 30 seconds.
 This is the bloom.

 It should take about 2 minutes for the coffee to brew in the second phase of the pour.
-If it brews too slow, use a more coarse grind size.
+If it brews too slowly, use a more coarse grind size.
 If it is too fast, use a finer grind size.

 #5 Remove and Enjoy

 Once all water has passed through the filter, remove the Stagg and enjoy.
-You can even place the Stagg onto the bean tray to catch any drips.
+You can even place the Stagg onto the bean tray to catch drips.
 Cleanup is as simple as it gets.
 Put the coffee grounds into compost and rinse everything else.

 Is the Stagg Dripper Worth Buying?

 The Stagg Brewer kit ships with 15 filters.
 Afterward, you will need to buy the custom filters on their website.
-45 filters cost $5 for the [X] and $8 for the [XF] plus shipping.
+Forty-five filters cost $5 for the [X] and $8 for the [XF] plus shipping.
 That works out to 11 cents per filter for the [X] and 18 cents for the [XF] before shipping costs.
 With the Kalita Wave, you can get filters for 6 or 7 cents each in bulk on Amazon or eBay.

 Resources